 Requirements for Advancement to Candidacy for the Degree of Master of Science

 Specific course work may be required of those who lack calculus, statistics and/or microeconomics background.

 Minimum Degree Requirements

-The degree requires a total of thirty credits, of which twenty-four are from advanced courses in CDAE and other related fields plus six credits of thesis research.
+The degree requires a total of 30 credit hours, of which 24 are from advanced courses in CDAE and other related fields plus six hours of thesis research.
 A written comprehensive examination and an oral defense of a thesis are also required.
 A student's thesis research is often an integral part of faculty-led, ongoing research projects in CDAE.

 Core Course Requirements

 Four core courses and graduate research seminars are required for each graduate student: